shankar4/Getting-and-Cleaning-Data-Coursera-Course/codebook.md

 12.	gx.sd – standard deviation for the gravitational acceleration signal in the x direction;
 13.	gy.sd -- standard deviation for the gravitational acceleration signal in the y direction;
 14.	gz.sd -- standard deviation for the gravitational acceleration signal in the z direction;
-15.	rx.av – average for the rotational acceleration signal in the x direction;
+15.	rx.av – average for the rotational velocity signal in the x direction;
-16.	ry.av – average for the rotational l acceleration signal in the y direction;
+16.	ry.av – average for the rotational velocity signal in the y direction;
-17.	rz.av – average for the rotational  acceleration signal in the z direction;
+17.	rz.av – average for the rotational  velocity signal in the z direction;
-18.	rx.sd – standard deviation for the rotational l acceleration signal in the x direction;
+18.	rx.sd – standard deviation for the rotational velocity signal in the x direction;
-19.	ry.sd -- standard deviation for the rotational  acceleration signal in the y direction;
+19.	ry.sd -- standard deviation for the rotational  velocity signal in the y direction;
-20.	rz.sd -- standard deviation for the rotational acceleration signal in the z direction.
+20.	rz.sd -- standard deviation for the rotational velocity signal in the z direction.

 The ‘tidydata.txt’ provides the averages for measured values in columns 3-20, with the first two columns defining the subject id and type of actvity (a total of 180 combinations = 30 subjects x 6